Can I Get Life Insurance for My Parents?

 Why life insurance for your parents can make sense

-End-of-life expenses for a surviving parent
+Paying for end-of-life expenses for a surviving parent

 Leaving a legacy

-If you inherit property that still has an outstanding mortgage, the death benefit can also help cover the cost of the home loan.
+Having life insurance as a part of your parents’ estate plan can ensure that you’ll have money to pay any inheritance taxes or estate taxes.
+And if you inherit property that still has an outstanding mortgage, the death benefit can also help cover the cost of the home loan.

 How to talk to your parents about life insurance